-It has been a valuable experience for me to serve the past three years on the Board of Directors for Youth Excited about Sports.
+It has been a valuable experience for me to serve the past three years on the Board of Directors for Youth Sports and Character.
 I have found incredible satisfaction in the time spent volunteering, helping our clients to get back on their feet, and in hearing the men express their appreciation for our reaching out to them in their critical time of need.
 Caring for men, women, and families is an honor and privilege that I cherish.

-Youth Excited about Sports’ vision to become a model of cooperation and collaboration in the metropolitan area provides an opportunity for synergy that I am excited about.
+Youth Sports and Character's vision to become a model of cooperation and collaboration in the metropolitan area provides an opportunity for synergy that I am excited about.
 Working with others to utilize resources and expertise of others in the community is something that I view as essential as we co labor in the Kingdom.
-I am proud to see it is not just a statement of words, Ben, but it is a heart issue with you, the other Board Members, and supporters of Youth Excited about Sports.
+I am proud to see it is not just a statement of words, Ben, but it is a heart issue with you, the other Board Members, and supporters of Youth Sports and Character.
 As an active Board Member, I appreciate the way our leadership pursues decision making by following deliberate processes and implementing decisions carefully and confidently within the structures that we discuss, formulate, and follow.

 I have learned much from the leadership of you and your staff, applying that insight daily in my role as a fellow leader.
 Thank you for allowing me this opportunity to help and empower people in our community.